AlgumCorrupto/MTSmidSequencer/README.md

 <h1><b>That Microtonal Sequencer Project</b></h1>
+<h2>NOTE:</h2>
+<p><b>Expect stuff to be broken or not to even run if you use this branch!</b></p>
+<p>This is because this branch is used to work in new features and due to the fact i'm constantly switching computers and have a very limited to work on the project, stuff may be left most of the times unfinished until i get more time to finish them</p>

 <h2>Introduction: </h2>
 <p>Hello and welcome, this is my very first real "big" project, the plan is to have at least to the end of the year have a basic keyboard note sequencer that you can select various types scales and tunings to play with.</p>
 <h2>Core features: </h2>